-Mum Review: "Brilliant activity table, my eight month baby loves it and can easily pull himself up and stand there for ages.
+Mum review: "Brilliant activity table, my eight-month baby loves it and can easily pull himself up and stand there for ages.
 It’s just what I wanted and has lots of activities to keep them amused.
 It has two volumes so you can turn it down and also you can turn it off!
 Easy to assemble.
-Would highly recommend."
+Would highly recommend it."

-Made from wood – so we’re looking after the environment – and featuring oh-so-cute animal characters, this will be a beautiful addition to your living room and will give your baby lots to play with and learn from.
-There’s a shape sorter and a cog area, plus a bead maze for important fine motor skills.
+We love that we're looking after the environment with this option as it's made from wood.
+Not only is this a beautiful addition to your living room thanks to the oh-so-cute animal characters, but it also provides lots to play with and learn from.
+Plus, there’s a shape sorter, cog area and a bead maze for important fine motor skills.

-Features: Three stackable animals and a maze, a four-wheel gear system for coordination, five linking cubes to learn shapes and colours, an abacus to develop concentration and motricity.
-(Recommended for 1-3 years)
+Features: You'll find three stackable animals and a maze, a four-wheel gear system for coordination, five linking cubes to learn shapes and colours, and an abacus to develop concentration and motricity.
+Recommended for one to three years.

-Mum Review: "This is a lovely toy, the wood is solid and good value for money, easy to put together and my 1yr old loves it.
-It’s heavy enough for her to walk round the table hanging on for balance.
-Would definitely recommend this activity table."
+Mum review: "This is a lovely toy, the wood is solid and good value for money, easy to put together and my one-year-old loves it.
+It’s heavy enough for her to walk around the table hanging on for balance.
+Would recommend this activity table."

-Mum review: "My one year old loves this table.
+Mum review: "My one-year-old loves this table.
 I wanted something that wasn’t too 'babyish'.
-All of the other activity tables seem to do the same thing or do things similar to toys we already have; Identify eyes, ears, nose, make animal sounds, says shapes and colors.
-This is totally different!
-I would categorize this more as a baby’s first STEM table.
-I only wish that one, the spinners would stick to the legs better and two, there was some description of what each thing did.
-We figured out the spinners can connect to the gears on the table to make the light bulb go on and one of the slide bars is for the tempo.
-Other than that it’s kind of a guessing game but it makes for a good time figuring stuff out with our little one."
+All of the other activity tables seem to do the same thing or do things similar to toys we already have - identify eyes, ears, nose, make animal sounds or says shapes and colours.
+This is different!
+I would categorize this more as a baby’s first STEM table."

-Features: Has five sides to play with including Zigzag Race Tracks; Animal Spinners; Mix-and-Match Animal Puzzles, Doors to Open and a Farmyard on Top.
-It has illustrations, mix or match animal puzzles, spinners to spin, zigzag race track for farm animals and a bead maze.
+Features: It has illustrations, mix or match animal puzzles, spinners to spin, a zigzag race track for farm animals and a bead maze.
 Suitable for one year and up.

 Sophie from Stamford, mum to Eli, aged two, said: “My little boy got this when he was just over one year old, and he still enjoys it now – spinning the animals around, helping him to identify letters, and playing with the knobbly bits – it’s a great investment.
 Just don’t drop it on your toes when you’re moving it – trust me, it hurts.”

-Mum review: "My daughter has really enjoyed this from the age of 10 months.
-Now she can stand it gives her even more delight to be able to move around the different sections.
-Although pricey I think a really great investment."
+Mum review: "My daughter has enjoyed this from the age of 10 months.
+Now she can stand it, which gives her even more delight to be able to move around the different sections.
+Although pricey, I think a great investment."

 Mum review: "What a perfectly adorable activity cube!
 It is a quality toy - solid wood, beautifully constructed.
 Every facet has something to engage a child.
 I purchased it for my 18-month old boy.
 He especially likes the beads on the top part and spinning the gears.
 I love how the top inserts into the cube for easy storage.
 Completely happy with my purchase!"

-An activity table perfect if you're on a budget, this Bright Starts toy has an average of 4.8 stars out of 5 on Amazon and inlcudes 60 songs and activities, including a ball ramp, four languages, toucan piano, and a book that toggles from play mode to learning mode.
+On a budget?
+This Bright Starts toy has an average of 4.8 stars out of 5 on Amazon and includes 60 songs and activities, including a ball ramp, four languages, toucan piano, and a book that toggles from play mode to learning mode.
 Crucially, it has volume control, so you can turn it up and down if you get tired of hearing the same melodies!

 At what age can a baby use an activity table?